Ryan Jeffers Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.62 team ERA that ranks 25th across all MLB pitching staffs.
+- The White Sox's 4.64 team ERA ranks 25th among all league pitching staffs.

-- White Sox pitchers combine to allow the fourth-most home runs in baseball (135 total, 1.4 per game).
+- White Sox pitchers combine to surrender 139 total home runs at a clip of 1.4 per game (third-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.